 Anti-Social Behaviour (ASB)

-We define ASB as: Conduct that has caused, or is likely to cause, harassment, alarm or distress to any person.
+We define ASB as behaviour that has caused, or is likely to cause, harassment, alarm or distress to any person.

-Muir works with residents to resolve anti-social behaviour and to support sustainable communities and tenancies - intervening where necessary.
+We work with residents to resolve ASB and support safe and sustainable communities and tenancies.

 Support for residents who are victims or witnesses of ASB is vital to challenge such behaviour and resolve cases.